Core Decay: Development

 Ivar Hill created Core Decay as a personal side project while working as a professional game developer.
 He cites his own love of games like Descent and Deus Ex as inspiration for what he wanted to make.
 As a one-man team, he could not achieve the depth of such AAA titles, but could borrow many elements of those games such as emergent gameplay styles.
 As development progressed, other personnel joined the project to help with game programming, music, and art.

 Hill selected Unity as the game engine mainly due to his own familiarity, but also to allow strong multi-platform support.
 The game was developed simultaneously for both PC and mobile platforms, with only control schemes changing between versions.
 Though using a modern game engine, the game world is constructed with low-resolution models and textures.
 This serves both the retro shooter feel of the game, as well as the small development team.
-Support for mobile platforms was later abandoned and the game is currently being developed for only the PC platform.
+Support for mobile platforms was later abandoned and the game was developed for only the PC platform.

-3D Realms announced that they had partnered with Hill to publish and co-develop the game during their Realms Deep 2020 event.
+3D Realms partnered with Hill to publish and co-develop the game.